RichardLitt/km-releases/GettingStarted.md

 Some cloud service providers, AWS in particular, do not supported nested virtualization with `KVM`.
 For these cases, the Kontain proprietary `KKM` module is used.

-To make it easie to try Kontain on AWS, Kontain provides a pre-built AMI to experiment with KKM (Ubuntu 20 with KKM preinstalled).
+To make it easier to try Kontain on AWS, Kontain provides a pre-built AMI to experiment with KKM (Ubuntu 20 with KKM preinstalled).
 See below in `Amazon - pre-built AMI` section

 Kontain manipulates VMs and needs acess to either `/dev/kvm` device, or `/dev/kkm` device , depending on the kernel module used.